Special memories

 Sad news

-It is with a heavy heart that I am writing this message to you the school community to inform you of the sad passing of Di Stendall our chair of governors.
+It was with a heavy heart in 2020 that I had to write to our school community to inform them of the sad passing of Di Stendall who was our serving Chair of Governors.

-Di passed away in hospital early this morning 30th July, 2020 following a lengthy battle with cancer.
+Di passed away in hospital in the early hours of the 30th July, 2020 following a lengthy battle with cancer.
 The strength she showed and the drive she had for fighting her illness was truly remarkable.
-This is a massive blow for our school, what a lady, a true inspiration to all.
+This was a massive blow for our school, what a lady, a true inspiration to all.

 The beautiful Mrs Booth passed away on 15th November 2019 after a year long battle with cancer.